Guten Tag, dear Reader.

 That level of agency allows clients and colleagues alike to depend on you and to always trust your word…

 This leads me to the next aspect which is to set expectations, rather than goals.
-This was a lesson I luckily learned at a time when my friend Mick de Meijer coached and helped me up my game in leadership and team management.
-The simple take-away is that goals are often too general, so defining them is a good first step into the right direction, but setting expectations lets your counterpart know not only what will be happening, but also how.
-To use the example from above about the micro-managing trap or the submarine employee, the key is to set the expectations and set it early.
-Things like: what does a ‘completed task’ look like to your or to your organization is likely to be different from your client or your new employee or what is considered to be ‘on time’ for a meeting.
-Expectations by the very nature of the word lets your counterpart in on what you intend achieve and how, removing the often-abstract nature of goals.
+This was a lesson I was fortunate to learn at a time when my friend Mick de Meijer coached and helped me up my game in leadership and team management.
+The simple take-away is that goals are often too general, so defining them is a good first step into the right direction, but setting clear expectations is the difference-maker.
+Expectations let your counterpart know not only what will be happening, but also how.
+To use the example from earlier about the micromanagement trap or the “submarine employee”, the key is to setting expectations and setting them early.
+Defining things like: ‘what does a completed task look like to you or to your organization?’ is likely to be different from person to person; or ‘what is considered to be on-time?’ for employee and clients meetings.
+Expectations by the very nature of the word lets your counterpart in on what you intend achieve and how, removing the often somewhat abstract nature of goals.

-The missing ingredient to communicate effectively is to do so it with the highest transparency possible.
-Sure, you cannot reveal the secret ingredient that makes the tomato base on your pizza special (it’s nutmeg, isn’t it?), but you can stop hiding from tough conversations, shortcomings or simply honest mistakes.
+The missing ingredient to communicating effectively is to do so with the highest transparency possible.
+Sure, you cannot reveal the secret ingredient that makes your tomato sauce taste great (it’s nutmeg, isn’t it?), but you should stop hiding from tough conversations, shortcomings or mistakes.
 Not only does it bring a bigger sense of professionalism to the things you do, but it also demonstrates that you’re willing to be accountable for your actions, both shortcomings and achievements.
 That level of agency allows clients and colleagues alike to depend on you and to always trust your word, knowing that you’re someone who keeps it.
 So, when you set an expectation with your client, they know you will deliver and not try to make an excuse by adjusting the scope of a project mid-way through.
-Likewise, your employees or team-members will be more understanding of tough situations if they’re let in on the reasoning.
-Similarly, they will also be more supportive and motivated if you share with them the latest successes and wins with them.
+Likewise, your employees or team-members will be more understanding of tough situations, if they’re let in on the reasoning.
+They will also be more supportive and motivated, if you share the latest company successes and team wins with them.

 The golden rule, one that I also need constant reminding of, is to listen first and listen more.
 Whenever you do speak, do so consciously and intently.